whitneyburton/portfolios/students/1610-back/lucy-conklin/template.markdown

 * [Linkedin](https://www.linkedin.com/in/lucy-conklin)
 * [Twitter](https://twitter.com/lucyconklin)

-I really enjoyed this session, and was glad we got to personal branding so quickly.
-It really clarified a lot of questions about my LinkedIn and resume that I didn't know I had, like what order to put the sections in and what to include.
+This session really clarified a lot of questions about my LinkedIn and resume that I didn't know I had, like what order to put the sections in and what to include.
 I was a little dissapointed that my "hobbies and interests" section doesn't really belong on my resume unless it's directly applicable to the job I'm seeking.
+I am also glad that there were deliverables about this so early.
+I am excited for the job search, but I want to make sure I'm doing it right, so this is a very important topic for me.

 #### (Session Name)